algolia/instantsearch-android/README.md

 If the activity contains a `SearchView` or our `SearchBox` widget, we will register it for you as explained above.

 ----
-After following those steps, you have the basis of an InstantSearch application: an activity with a `SearchView` and one or several `AlgoliaWidget`, where changes in the SearchView's text trigger searches on your Algolia index which results are displayed in your widget. 🎉
+After following those steps, you have the basis of an InstantSearch application: an activity with a `SearchView` and one or several `AlgoliaWidget`, where changes in the SearchView's text trigger searches on your Algolia index which results are displayed in your widget. *Voilà !* 🎉

-## Widgets
+# Widgets

 Widgets are the UI building blocks of InstantSearch Android, linked together by an `InstantSearchHelper` to help you build instant-search interfaces.
 We provide some basic widgets such as the **`SearchBox`**, the **`Hits`** or the **`RefinementList`**, and you can easily implement new ones by implementing the `AlgoliaWidget` interface.

-### Anatomy of an `AlgoliaWidget`
+## Anatomy of an `AlgoliaWidget`

 An `AlgoliaWidget` is a specialization of the `AlgoliaListener` interface used by the `Searcher` to notify its listeners of search results.
 Beyond reacting to search results with `onResults` and to errors in `onError`, an `AlgoliaWidget` exposes an `onReset` method which will be called when the interface is resetted (which you can trigger via `InstantSearchHelper#reset()`).
 When linked to a `Searcher`, the widget's `setSearcher` method will be called to provide it a reference to its Searcher, which is useful to some widgets.
 For example, the `Hits` widget uses it to load more results as the user scrolls.

-### SearchBox
+## SearchBox

 The SearchBox is a specialized `SearchView` which provides some customization options and facility methods.
 Apart from the existing `SearchView` attributes, it exposes two attributes you can specify in its XML definition: